ndsteve/CommonCrawlJob/examples/README.rst

 Next Steps
 ----------
 When ready, run the above command over every URL inside of the original ``data/latest.txt`` file.
-Proceed with caution as this could take a while and be costly ... continue at your own risk ;)
+This will run ``GoogleAnalytics.py`` over the ENTIRE Common Crawl July 2016 archive.

-Congrats - you've just crawled over the whole internet! :)
+Proceed with caution as this is a bigger EMR job and could be costly ... continue at your own risk ;)  Best of luck!!